 Happy New Year

-You may have noticed the photo on the home page?
-A huge highlight of my career, working with THE Roy Wood.
+A huge highlight of my career was working with THE Roy Wood.
 The man is a genius in my opinion and when he asked if I would be his special guest at his Rockmas show at Birmingham Symphony Hall I could barely contain my excitement.

 I grew up listening to The Move and saw them at the Empire Pool (now Wembley Arena) NME Poll Winners Concert May 11th 1969!
 Wish I could remember what I was wearing?
 Carl Wayne was the singer (as well as Roy) and I remember thinking he was dead sexy that day in his leather trousers.
 And those incredible songs, all written by Roy, from the superb Flowers in the Rain (first record to be played on Radio 1 by Tony Blackburn in 1967), to the siren-vocals of Fire Brigade and the dark and mysterious Blackberry Way, and that was just the beginning, before Wizzard etc. etc.